• Skip to primary navigation

 Customers can’t take advantage of the program if they don’t know about it.
 Make sure you promote the program heavily to ensure everyone is aware of it.

-Step 5: Offer reclusive deals, discounts, and coupons.
+Step 5: Offer Exclusive Deals, Discounts, and Coupons

 You should reward loyal customers.
 Repeat customers typically spend 67% more than new customers, so it’s important to keep them happy.